armada-alliance/cardano-heartbeat/docs/resiliency-checklist.md

-***In order to determine the necessary skills, hardware, and good practices needed for a Stake Pool Operators to be more resilient to various unforeseen events that may take down their pools from the network we have broken the checklist into the following sections: Human, Stake Pool Operations Skills, and Resilience Options, Redundancy***
+***In order to determine the necessary skills, hardware, and good practices needed for a Stake Pool Operators to be more resilient to various unforeseen events that may take down their pools from the network we have broken the checklist into the following sections: Stake Pool Operations Recommended Skills and Resources, Resilience Options, and Redundancy***

-# Human

-- [ ] Motivation to ba an SPO
-- [ ] Pool Mission
-- [ ] Personal Networking Group
-- [ ] Social Media Outlets
-- [ ] Continuing Education Training
-- [ ] Cardano Forum

 # Stake Pool Operation